Managing Changes On Projects

 - The name of the person requesting the change (the ‘requestor’).

-- A unique identifier, like a change number (you can add this on yourself later as it is unlikely that any of the people raising the request and using the form will know what to put in that box).
+- A unique identifier, like a change number (you can add this on yourself later as it is unlikely that any of the people raising the request and using the form will know what to enter here).

-- A description of the proposed change, with as much detail as they can manage.
+- A description of the proposed change, with as much detail as possible.

 - The category of the change.
-Ideally, you’ll prepopulate this section so they only have to tick the box.
-This is a good place to note whether a change is to do with regulation or internal compliance as if it is (genuinely) then you can bypass a lot of the planning and assessment steps and simply get on with it.
+Ideally, requestors should be able to choose from a prepopulated this section so they only have to tick the box.
+This is a good place to note whether a change request is relative to regulation or internal compliance -- if it is (genuinely), you can bypass a lot of the planning and assessment steps and simply get on with it.

 - The ‘why’ of the change.
-What’s the justification for doing it?
+What is the justification for implementing it?
 Why does the requestor want it?

-- The impact of the change to various different elements of the project including time, cost, quality, scope.
-They might not have all the details so you may have to work with them during the change assessment step to fill in the blanks.
-They should complete as much as they can.
-The minimum you are looking for at this point is for them to confirm if it will increase, decrease or change the existing project parameters.
+- Potential impact of the proposed change to different elements of the project, including time, cost, quality, scope.
+Requestor may not have all the details so may require your assistance filling in these blanks through the change assessment step.
+The minimum you are looking for at this point is for is clarification as to whether it may increase, decrease or change the existing project parameters.

-At the bottom of the change request form will be some details for you to fill in as the change is further discussed.
-Your template should also include space for:
+Change request forms should be rounded out with space for details for you to fill in as change is further discussed.
+A template should also include space for: